cefore/cefpyco/README.md

 This method registers the prefix of the Interest that you want to receive from cefnetd.
 For example, in addition to `ccnx:/test`, you can receive Interests with a name such as `ccnx:/test/foo/bar.txt`.

-Then, by using the “while loop” syntax, the Publisher app continues to execute `h.receive()`.
+Then, by using the "while loop" syntax, the Publisher app continues to execute `h.receive()`.
 If the target Interest is successfully received, `h.send_data()` is called and a Data packet will be sent back.
 Because this is a Publisher app, it will keep looping indefinitely.
 If you want to provide the content just once, you can break the loop by inserting `break`.